zjshi/Maast/README.md

 `maast genotype --in-dir ./101346/ --ref-genome ./101346_out/reference.fna --db ./101346_out/kmer_db.bin --vcf ./101346_out/core_snps.vcf --out-dir ./101346_out/`

+Note: Files to genotype should be supplied in a directory with --in-dir.
+Supported file types including FASTA and FASTQ formats.
+Input files can be all FASTAs, FASTQs or a mixture of both.

-Note: all the required input files could be found from the output files of two previous steps.
+all other required input files could be found from the output files of two previous steps.

 The main output files are the SNP genotypes that can be found in the a directory named "gt_results" in the designated output directory, ./101346_out/ in this case.